raverrr/turboprobe/README.md

-# turboprobe
+# TurboProbe: Fast Webserver Detection on Port 443

-Throwing caution to the wind and attempting to loosely deduce if a webserver is running on port 443 as fast as I can at the expense of accuracy.
+Throwing caution to the wind and attempting to loosely deduce if a webserver is running on port 443 as fast as I can, at the expense of accuracy.

-##Why?
+## Why?

 What a massive waste of time...
-Yes and no....I have a list of 15 million subdomains I want to probe for webservers.
-I would like to be very accurate in this but I have the attention span of a toddler and running a scan for several days, even weeks is... eugh....I would just cancel it.
-So I wondered at what point in a TCP connection could we deduce the prescence of a webserver.
-Turns out that it looks like you 'need' to get all the way to the HTTP response if you want to do so with accuracy.
-But what if I don't really care about accuracy so long as it isn't a complete loss?
-Working on the assumption that if a subdomain responds on port 443, there is a reasonable probability that there is a webserver running on that port, the earliest possible point to look at is when the SYN-ACK portion of the handshake happens.
-So thats what I tried to do.
+Yes and no. I have a list of 15 million subdomains I want to probe for webservers.
+I'd love to be super accurate, but I have the attention span of a toddler, and running a scan for days—or even weeks—is just... eugh.
+I'd cancel it.
+So, I wondered: at what point in a TCP connection can we deduce a webserver's presence?
+Turns out, for real accuracy, you need to wait for the HTTP response.
+But what if I don’t care that much about accuracy, as long as it’s not totally useless?

+I assumed that if a subdomain responds on port 443, there’s a decent chance a webserver’s running there.
+The earliest point to check is the SYN-ACK part of the handshake.
+So, that’s what I went with.

+## How It Works

-This tool deduces the prescence of a webserver on port 443 from the reciept of a SYN-ACK only.
-This is really silly and probably unsafe because any service could be running on that port.
-The purpose here is speed at the expense of accuracy.
-By droping connections attempts that do not return a SYN-ACK quickly, and quickly dropping the connection and moving onto the next job if a SYN-ACK is recieved too, I avoid all of the overhead that comes with completing a httprequest following a handshake to confirm the prescence of a webserver.
-A bottle neck that I wasn't able to mitigate, is the need for a timeout on each request.
-Initial response just takes as long as it does and there isn't much I could do about that.
+TurboProbe deduces a webserver on port 443 based solely on receiving a SYN-ACK.
+It’s a silly, probably unsafe approach since any service could be on that port.
+The goal here is speed, not accuracy.
+By dropping connection attempts that don’t return a SYN-ACK fast enough—and quickly moving on even when one *is* received—I skip all the overhead of completing an HTTP request to confirm a webserver.

-Here is how the tool performed:
+One bottleneck I couldn’t dodge: timeouts.
+The initial response takes however long it takes, and there’s not much I could do about it.

+## Performance

-(tests performed on the second from lowest tier ubuntu VPS on Digital Ocean with concurrency set to 200 and timeout set to 500 milliseconds)
+Here’s how TurboProbe stacked up (tested on the second-lowest tier Ubuntu VPS on Digital Ocean, concurrency at 200, timeout at 500 milliseconds):

-Over a list of 3394 subdomains, the tool reported that 874 of them responded on port 443 in 4 seconds (loosely implying the prescence of a webserver).
+- Over 3,394 subdomains, TurboProbe reported 874 responding on port 443 in **4 seconds** (hinting at webservers).
-In comparison, a popular, much slower but much more accurate tool, reported 1013 webservers on port 443 in 8m41s.
+- A popular, slower, but far more accurate tool found 1,013 webservers in **8 minutes and 41 seconds**.

-This is roughly 86% of the findings but in about 0.8% of the time.
-WINNING.
+That’s about 86% of the accurate tool’s findings in roughly 0.8% of the time.
+Winning!
+The main accuracy hit came from the 500ms timeout per operation—speed over precision, as always.

-One of the key losses in accuracy was down to my tests using 500 milliseconds as a timout for each operation.
-Again, sacrificing accuracy for speed.
+## Observations

-Some comments/observations:
+Some notes from testing:

-Wnen testing other popular tools against turboprobe, I left them on their default settings.
-This was to make sure I wouldn't, push a tool known for accuracy to be less accurate.
-For example, commonly, similar probing tool will work with timouts of 10 or even 20 seconds to make sure we don't miss out where servers might be slower to respond.
+- I left other popular tools on their default settings to keep their accuracy intact.
+For instance, they often use 10- or 20-second timeouts to catch slower servers, while TurboProbe’s at 500ms.

-System resource usage was interesting.
-Ram usage in turbo probecapped out at 1.17 GB during my tests and didnt fluctuate much.
-CPU usage fluctuated between 70% and 100%.
+- Resource usage: TurboProbe’s RAM capped at 1.17 GB and stayed steady, with CPU bouncing between 70% and 100%.
+Conventional tools matched the CPU load but often used over twice the RAM.
-The more conventional tools put a similar load on the processor but used more than twice the ram in some cases.

-So, how did the 15 million subdomain scan go?
-It's still going.
-I started it an hour and a half ago.
-I estimate it will take between 5 and 8 hours.
-I'll update this page when it finishes.
-So far it is still very recource efficient though.
-Sitting at 1.18 GB of ram and 35% to 55% CPU usage.
-(The low CPU usage appears to happen when the tool is not timing out on a lot of requests, this makes sense because I know for a fact that my 15 million list likely has less than 50% running webservers)
+- The 15 million subdomain scan?
+Still running as I write this.
+Results will be added here when it’s done.

+## Disclaimer

-##Why you should probably not use this tool:
+Why you *shouldn’t* use TurboProbe:

-It requires root for the low level packet things.
-Running a tool from a stranger as root is generally not advised....
+- It needs **root privileges** for low-level packet stuff.
+Running some stranger’s tool as root?
+Sketchy move.
-It is innacurate.
-80 something percentaccuracy is fine for my needs.
-If you care about accuracy and you have more patience than me, just use a much better tool. there are many of them.
-Using it probably opens you up to being owned in some creative way that I'm not aware of.

-##So why share?
+- It’s **inaccurate**.
+Detecting ~86% of what a proper tool finds works for me, but if you want precision and have more patience, pick a better tool—there are plenty.
+- It might get you **owned** in some clever way I haven’t figured out yet.

+## So Why Share?

-I'm bored and this test entertained me for a few hours so maybe reading it about it will be slighlty interesting to someone else.
+I was bored, and messing with this kept me entertained for a few hours.
+Maybe someone else will find it mildly interesting too.